chobie/php-protocolbuffers/README.md

 How do you serialize and retrieve structured data like this?
 There are a few ways to solve this problem:

 * Use Database.
-This is the default approach since it's well documented.
+This is the default approach since it's well documented. but it's hard to make a complicated tables. also consider scaling.

 * Use PHP Serialization. also this is very useful, but it doesn't work very well if you need to share data with applications written in other languages.